strudel-science/strudel-kit/docs/getting-started/2-create-app.md

 ![Screenshot of strudel create-app response prompts](https://github.com/strudel-science/strudel-kit/blob/main/docs/getting-started/images/create-app-response.png?raw=true)

-The first option has the `planets-app` value we passed via the command line, so just click Enter to accept.
+The first option has the `planets-app` value you passed via the command line, so just click Enter to accept.
 The second option asks for an `appTitle`.
 Give your app a custom title by typing `Planets` then clicking Enter.
-The command should give the message `Successfully created your strudel app!` and provide some additional hints on next steps (which we will not show here).
+The command should give the message `Successfully created your strudel app!` and provide some additional hints on next steps (which are not shown here).

 At this point you will have a directory named for your app that is ready to run.
 First **open up a separate terminal window** then navigate to the generated `planets-app` directory and use the Node Package Manager (npm) that you installed earlier to install the dependencies needed by your app.